WaddleWaddle

 March 15, 2026 · 5 min read

 Weak phrases like "responsible for" or "helped with" don't convey impact.
 Strong action verbs show what you did and suggest results.
-Here's how to choose and use them.
+Swapping just a few words can transform a forgettable resume into one that demands attention.

 Why Action Verbs Matter